Small Business Credit Cards vs Purchasing Cards

 Late Fees | $35 or higher | $39 or higher |

-If, for some reason, you don’t find p-cards and small business credit cards a good fit, consider the following alternatives:
+If, for some reason, you don’t find p-cards and small business credit cards a good fit for your company, consider the following alternatives:

 - Corporate cards: Corporate cards or commercial cards are best for large businesses with many employees that have high transaction volumes and need higher credit limits.
 Usually, they work like regular credit cards, allowing you to carry a balance into the next billing cycle with interest.
-Corporate cards typically can be used for any merchant or store, but employers can set monthly caps, expense restrictions, and frequency limits.
+Corporate cards can typically be used for any merchant or store, but employers can set monthly caps, expense restrictions, and frequency limits.
+For our recommendations, see our roundup of the top corporate cards.

 - Virtual cards: For more security and control, virtual cards may be a suitable alternative.
 Similar to a p-card, they must be linked to a company’s main account.
 However, they only exist virtually and can be used digitally.
 Often, they are issued for single use, but some may issue card numbers that can be used multiple times.
 This option is best for businesses with frequent online transactions.

-- Fleet and fuel cards: For businesses that own and operate a number of vehicles, a fleet card may be the best option.
+- Fleet and fuel cards: For businesses that own and operate a number of vehicles, fleet cards may be the best option.
 They are primarily used for fuel purchases but can also be used for vehicle maintenance at eligible locations.
 Some may even be used for certain product types in specific stores or merchants.
 Employers can set controls like limits on gallons or dollars per day or week, how many transactions are allowed per day, and authorized transactions, such as fuel only or fuel and maintenance.
+You may find a good option in our list of the leading fuel cards.

 Bottom Line

-When deciding between a p-card vs business credit card, consider whether you’d prefer to float your expenses and earn rewards each month, or if you have recurring purchases with specific vendors and suppliers month after month.
-If you choose a p-card over a small business credit card, ensure you have sufficient cash on hand to either load funds to the card or pay your bill in full without difficulty.
+When deciding between a p-card vs business credit card, consider whether you’d prefer to float your expenses and earn rewards each month or if you have recurring purchases with specific vendors and suppliers month after month.
+If you choose a p-card over a small business credit card, ensure you have sufficient cash on hand to either load funds onto the card or pay your bill in full without difficulty.
+Whatever you choose, ensure you use your card responsibly to avoid harming your credit score and paying unnecessary penalties.